openshift/enhancements/enhancements/etcd/automated-backups-no-config.md

 - What values could be used for default configurations, considering all OCP variants.
 - What is the minimum disk size needed in order to operate this feature without running out of disk space ?
 - How to handle an empty `schedule` ?
+- How to mitigate losing backups upon control-plane scaling using `CPMSO` ?

 ### Implementation Details/Notes/Constraints